 Discover Breathtaking Sian Ka’an Biosphere Reserve

-A stunning area of natural beauty near Tulum, Sian Ka’an is a nature preserve that offers a welcome respite from the crowds that unfortunately you’ll encounter in many of the other spots on this list.
+One of the most awe-inspiring Tulum day trips is Sian Ka’an.
+This area of natural beauty offers a welcome respite from the crowds that you’ll encounter in many of the other spots on this list.

-Think like deserted, wild, white beaches fringed by palms that will remind you of Baja California, coral reefs where the water is of the most beautiful colors you have ever seen, lagoons with crocodiles, and wild dolphins that swim along your boat.
+Think like deserted, wild, white beaches fringed by palms that will remind you of Baja California.
+Coral reefs with the most beautiful colors, lagoons with crocodiles, and wild dolphins swimming along your boat.

 It sounds unreal, doesn’t it?
 It’s even more surprising that this natural area starts right at the edge of Tulum beach.
 Where Tulum ends, Sian Ka’an begins!

 For once, I strongly suggest taking a tour for your Sian Kaan day trip.
-I have three suggestions for you, for more options check out also the post I wrote about the best tours to Sian Kaan.
+I have a few suggestions here, but you can check out my post about the best tours to Sian Kaan for more options.

 Explore Mayan Ruins With a Chichen Itza Day Trip